 The PMA has a long history of repatriation projects, Dr. Peers noted citing the museum’s experience with returning human remains from the Brock Street burial site to Curve Lake in May of 1991, making it a very early instance in the scope of Canadian repatriation efforts.

-In her experience, Dr. Peers recognizes the unique experiences of working the the PMA in the level of involvement from various levels of the Museum’s management team and Board in ensuring the ancestors were able to visit.
+In her experience, Dr. Peers recognizes the unique experiences of working with the PMA in the level of involvement from various levels of the Museum’s management team and Board in ensuring the ancestors were able to visit.
 Specifically, she noted that while at most institutions this work is carried out at the curatorial level, at the PMA the work was undertaken by the museum’s director, Susan Neale, as well as administrative, marketing, and education staff in addition to the curatorial levels.

 PMA’s curator, Kim Ried, has recalled the specific repatriation effort.
 She told me that in 1990-91 while PMA had long since removed human remains from their public displays, they recognized that it was time to return this specific ancestor to a proper burial place